 changing a TPD insurance policy.
 You also need to tell the insurer

-about things that have happened between the time you apply and when
+about any things that happen between the time you apply and when

 Some insurance companies need you to give them details of your

 medical history.
 If you don't have the information they require you

 can get it from your doctor.
 If you don't give the insurer this

 information they may refuse your claim, which could affect any life

 insurance you apply for in the future.

 There are lots of definitions and rules to be